-The penalties for Prescription Drug Crimes are dependent upon what you intend to do with the drugs.
+The penalties for Prescription drug crimes are dependent upon what you intend to do with the drugs.

 Possessing Prescription Drugs

 You do not need to be caught actually consuming prescription drugs which you are not prescribed to be arrested, merely possessing prescription drugs when you do not have a valid prescription is a crime.
-If, for example, you have an oxycotin pill someone gave you, you are in violation of the law.
+If, for example, you have an Oxycontin pill someone gave you, you are in violation of the law.
 If you only have one pill, you will likely be charged with a misdemeanor possession charge and given probation, but also depends on your prior record, and whether or not you are on probation already.

 Transferring or Selling Prescription Drugs